How the Law of Attraction Really Works

 Instead of having the courage to go after what I wanted in life, I assumed that there was something wrong with me, that needed to be fixed.
 So I did what I was told, hoping hard work would fix me.
 By not following my dreams, by not following my heart, I eventually ended up in a job I hated with people who hated me (a very toxic situation).
 I tried my hardest to change myself to fit in, but I always got rejected and that rejection caused me to retreat.

 This blog is that retreat.
 I was bound and determined to find the "truth."
 But what truth I was searching for I didn't even know.
 The truth to my life?
 The universal truth?
 (I should have just trusted my intuition and not do things alone.
 I should have told people what was on my mind.
 But that takes courage.)
 I thought I was working hard and contributing to society.
 But now I realize this blog was a distraction.
 Now I realize I was in another bad place.
 I should have treated it like my video games, YouTube, and all my other distractions.
 Nothing wrong with doing them, but it's something you should do on the side after doing the important stuff.
 I should have proactively surrounded myself with good people instead of hiding in my own little world.
 I should have gotten a job with a culture that I belonged to (and quit the other one a lot sooner).
 I should have done something that society/the free market found valuable.
 I should have taken action, not practice escapism.
+I shouldn't have isolated myself.
 I shouldn't have committed the subtle sin of laziness.

 I wasn't attracting anything in my life except for my own slow death and emptiness.
 But you don't have to make the same mistake.